avastar-project/dashboard-avastar/src/utils/SmartParserDocumentation.md

 - fileDepth: number of nested data structures until the data point of interest ;
 - ObjectPropertiesName: list of the metadata attributes used to describe each data point ;
 - indivArray: array in which are stored the metadata of each object ;
-- aggArray: array containing all the arrays describing each data points identified in files.
+- smartData: array containing all the arrays describing each data points identified in files.

+### Other terminologies

+- smartParser:
+- parsingModel:

 ## Function status